Metaverse For Business (2022 State of the Metaverse Study)

 52% of the businesses surveyed think customers are ready for the metaverse, while our general survey says a significant 54% of users would not trust a virtual world.

-None of the 200 surveyed companies belong to the entertainment business.
-Instead, the industries of IT (17%) and education (12%) are the predominant sectors.
+The industries of IT (17%) and education (12%) are the predominant sectors investing in the metaverse.

 They are followed by the industries of finance (11%) and marketing and advertising (10%), confirming the massive potential that businesses see in the metaverse as another income stream.